 Machine Learning Applied to Gravitational-wave Data at LIGO, 2016-current

 Kai Staats is currently working with two facets of LIGO.
-Under Dr. Michele Zanolin, Kai Staats is Visiting Scientist at Embry-Riddle Aeronautical University where he is leading a team in the application of Genetic Programming (GP) to the classification of noise triggers versus supernovae candidates in Coherent Wave Burst (CWB) analysis of LIGO data.
-Under Dr. Marco Cavaglia, University of Mississippi, Kai Staats is working with the Detector Characterization group at LIGO, applying GP to glitch classification.
+Under Dr. Michele Zanolin, as a Visiting Scientist at Embry-Riddle Aeronautical University, he is leading a team in the application of machine learning to the classification of noise triggers versus supernovae candidates in Coherent Wave Burst (CWB) analysis.
+Under Dr. Marco Cavaglia, University of Mississippi, Kai is working with the Detector Characterization for the application of Genetic Programming (GP) to glitch classification.